Celebrating 125 Years of Publishing

 About the author

-Jaime Pensado is Assistant Professor of History at the University of Notre Dame.
+Jaime M. Pensado is Associate Professor of History at the University of Notre Dame.

 "In this meticulously researched study, Jaime Pensado traces the rise of student disaffection in mid-twentieth-century Mexico through two relatively unexploited perspectives . . .
 Pensado's analytical persepctive ensures that his study is important not only to those interested in the Mexican Student Movement.
 His detailed examination of the way in which charrismo was played out within student campuses directly relates to recent findings on the survival of caciquismo into the twentieth century and its transfer from rural to urban environments."